Green Chile Turkey & Lentil Lettuce Wraps

 • Cook the lentils: In a medium pot, combine lentils with 3 to 4 cups of water.
 Bring to a boil, reduce to simmer, and cook uncovered for 20 to 25 minutes until tender but not mushy.
 Drain and set aside.

-• Sauté aromatics: In a large skillet or Dutch oven, heat olive oil over medium heat.
-Add onions and cook for 5 to 7 minutes until soft.
-Stir in garlic, salt, oregano, paprika, and red pepper flakes.
-Cook for 1 to 2 more minutes until fragrant.
+• In a large skillet, heat the olive oil over medium heat.
+Add the onions and cook for 5 to 7 minutes until soft.
+Stir in the garlic, salt, oregano, paprika, and red pepper flakes.
+Cook until fragrant, 1 to 2 minutes.

-• Cook the turkey: Increase heat slightly and add ground turkey.
-Cook, breaking it up with a wooden spoon, until browned and fully cooked, about 8 to 10 minutes.
+• Increase the heat to medium-high and add the ground turkey.
+Cook, breaking it up with a wooden spoon, until browned and fully cooked, 8 to 10 minutes.

-• Stir in tomato paste and cook for 2 minutes to deepen the flavor.
-Add the cooked lentils, more salt if needed, pepper, parsley, balsamic vinegar, lemon zest, and juice.
-Stir until everything is well coated and heated through.
+• Stir in the tomato paste and cook for 2 minutes.
+Add the parsley, balsamic vinegar, lemon zest, and juice.
+Stir until evenly combined and heated through.

-• Add the ground turkey and lentils, mozzarella, green chiles, chili powder, and cumin to a large bowl and toss to evenly combine.
+• Add the cooked lentils, ground turkey, mozzarella, green chiles, chili powder, and cumin to a large bowl and toss to evenly combine.
 Set aside.

-• Make the sauce: add the Greek yogurt, chiles, cilantro, garlic powder, and salt to a small bowl.
+• Make the Green Chili Sauce: add the Greek yogurt, chiles, cilantro, garlic powder, and salt to a small bowl.
 Whisk to evenly combine.
+Option to blend in a food processor or blender for a completely smooth sauce.

-• Divide the lettuce leaves (about 4 each) between four plates.
-Fill each one with the turkey and lentil mixture, evenly dividing between each.
-Drizzle the yogurt sauce on top and a sprinkle of chopped cilantro.
+• To serve, divide the lettuce leaves between four plates.
+Double up on leaves for a more secure lettuce cup.
+Fill each leaf with the turkey-lentil mixture.
+Drizzle the yogurt sauce over top and top with a sprinkle of chopped cilantro.

 Notes